-The Market has now re-opened.
 The Club is currently trying to return to meetings in person but venues vary each week.
 Please confirm venue below or via the website here.

 Welcome to another issue of our Weekly Bulletin!